sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 ## Smart Contract Class

-All bitcoin smart contracts should extends the `SmartContract` class.
+All smart contracts should extends the `SmartContract` class.
 Write the following in your file:

 ```ts
 export class Demo extends SmartContract {